watson-developer-cloud/assistant-web-chat-service-desk-starter/src/enghouse/README.md

 ## URL options

-The complete list of parameters that may be passed to the standard EI **CCaaS** Watson page URL are:
+The complete list of parameters that may be passed to the standard EI CCaaS Watson page URL are:

 - *integrationID* - Watson Assistant Integration ID
 - *region* - Watson Assistant region
 - *serviceInstanceID* - Watson Assistant Instance ID
 - *subscriptionID* - Watson Assistant Subscription ID
 - *ccName* - the display name of the contact centre, displayed prior to agent answering chat (default is "Contact Centre")
 - *ccURL* - the URL-encoded "widget" URL.
-This may also be set (unencoded) via the Dialog as the *CCURL* variable (overrides URL if both set).
+This may also be set (un-encoded) via the Dialog as the *CCURL* variable (overrides URL if both set).
 - *agentIcon* - the URL-encoded URL of the agent icon (default is an Enghouse Interactive swirl logo).
-This may also be set (unencoded) in the Dialog as the *AgentIcon* variable (overrides URL if both set).
+This may also be set (un-encoded) in the Dialog as the *AgentIcon* variable (overrides URL if both set).

 In the likely event of using your own HTML page, the last 3 are parameters you may pass to the `EnghouseCCaaSWatsonAssistantSD` ServiceDesk obtained via your preferred means.